WhoIsJack/DySTrack/docs/source/usage/nikon_AXR.rst

 .. admonition:: GA3 is also needed...
     :class: warning

-    Regrettably, one particular step of the DySTrack JOBS pipeline requires a GA3 Script.
+    Unfortunately, one particular step of the DySTrack JOBS pipeline requires a GA3 Script.
 This should be imported before JOBS Definitions are imported.